chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 - Solvers: ``lethe-particles`` and ``lethe-fluid-particles``
 - Three-dimensional problem
 - Displays the selection of models and physical properties
-- Simulates a solid-gas cylinder shaped spouted bed
+- Simulates a solid-gas cylinder-shaped spouted bed

 ---------------------------
 Files Used in This Example